Captian-obvious/PyOS_Linux/SECURITY.md

 ## Reporting a Vulnerability

-Use this section to tell people how to report a vulnerability.

-Tell them where to go, how often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.
+If a vulnerability is found, use the issue template "Bug Report" and give it a title (ex.
+VULN (ver) (identify it)) and put in its content a brief explanation on what the vulnerability is and it will be patched promptly